ldaptools/ldaptools/docs/en/tutorials/Building-LDAP-Queries.md

 #### aeq($attribute, $value)

 Creates an "approximately-equal-to" comparison between the attribute and the value.
 The results are dependent on the LDAP specific implementation of this operator.
-But it will typically function like a "sounds like" comparison:
+But it will typically function as a "sounds like" comparison:
 `(attribute~=value)`

 ```php